viamrobotics/docs/docs/tutorials/scuttlebot.md

 The Viam App returns the following screen:</li>
 <img src="../img/pi-rhwheel-f.png"  alt="Fancy component config screen for a Motor."width="515px"><br>

-This screen provides read-only displays of JSON configuration information and allows you to select which board controls this motor, to toggle the <strong>Component Pin Assignment</strong> between Direction and Int1/Int2, and <strong>Enable Pins</strong> for these pins (i.e., set them to High, Low, or Neither).
+This screen provides read-only displays of JSON configuration information and allows you to select which board controls this motor, to toggle the <strong>Component Pin Assignment</strong> between Direction and Int1/Int2, and <strong>Enable Pins</strong> (i.e., set them to High, Low, or Neither).
 You can also add a <strong>Frame</strong>, a <strong>Data Capture Pathway</strong>, and set the <strong>Depends On</strong>.<br>